 These are free, client focused, informative, non committal, thought provoking and often provide simple solutions to long standing design problems.
 They can be by phone, photo, skype, at our office, or preferably at a project location.
 No action is required, except for talking and, of course, thinking.

-Every project is evaluated on an individual basis.
-Generally a proposal outlining the intended scope of services and related costs is developed.
+A comprehensive proposal establishing the scope of services including fees, schedule, estimated construction cost, as well as services related to producing full bid, fixture and permit documents is developed.
 Often an hourly rate is provided within a set limit or “not to exceed” amount.
 All proposals are open for discussion, negotiation and revision thereby helping both architect and client refine their expectations.

 Most proposals are divided into three sections: Visual Identity, Project Design, and Construction Documents.
 Not all of these apply to every project .
 Also allowing 10% to 15% of the construction budget for Architectural fees is a long time industry rule of thumb.